PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 * Running a Docker Registry
 * Storing Images on DockerHub
 * Deploying a Container to Kubernetes
-* Creating a Deployment Pipeline
+* Creating a deployment pipeline
 * Deploying a Full System
 * Deploying to the Cloud